CircuitVerse/Interactive-Book/docs/seq-ssi/clock-signals.md

 If the sequential circuit is operated with the clock signal that is transitioning from Logic High to Logic Low, then that type of triggering is known as **Negative edge triggering**.
 It is also called as **falling edge triggering**.
 It is shown in the following figure.

 {% include image.html url="/assets/images/negative_edge_triggering.jpg" description="" %}

+{:.quiz}

+1. What must be used along with synchronous control inputs to trigger a change in the flip flop?
+	* 0
+	* 1
+	1. clock
+	* previous output

+2. What gate is placed between clock input and the input of AND gate to convert a positive level triggered flip – flop to a negative level triggered flip – flop?
+	* NOT gate
+    1. NOR gate
+	* Buffer
+	* NAND gate

+3. The flip-flop is only activated by _____________
+	* +ve edge trigger
+	* -ve edge trigger
+	1. both +ve and -ve
+	* None of the above

+4. How many stable states combinational circuits have?
+	* 3
+	* 4
+	* 5
+	1. 2